 First edition, first printing, with “Baker” for “Banker” on page 83.

 First issue with “baker” not “butcher” on page 83.
 It is unknown how many copies were printed this way.

-So there is nothing special about “Where the Baker had met with the Snark.”
-Those rare book traders just don’t check the facts.
+Thus, there is nothing special about “Where the Baker had met with the Snark.”
+This alleged error is a myth.
+Those rare book traders just didn’d (and still don’t) check the facts.